quaadgras/gd-compiler/Readme.md

 the output should be linked with a conservative garbage collector (for example, [The Boehm-Demers-Weiser Garbage Collector](https://www.hboehm.info/gc/)) or built with a C11 compiler with a builtin garbage collector (see.
 [Fil-C](https://fil-c.org/)).

+## License
+Compiler: AGPL-3.0 (the .go code in this repo)
+Runtimes: MIT (all .c and .h code in this repo)